A7iC3/se_project_todo-app/README.md

 # Simple Todo App

-Give a brief description of the project here.
-Feel free to give it a different name.
+A simple to-do application that users can create, tick/untick and delete tasks.

 ## Functionality

-A simple to-do application that users can create and delete tasks that appear in a list with a respective checkbox that is able to be ticked or unticked.
-Sub heading that shows the number of tasks and how many are completed.
+Can click a New Task button to open a modal with a form to add a new task to the list.
+Can tick the boxes adjacent to a task or it's name to check off each task, which updates the completed tasks header.
+Can click a delete button on a task to remove it from the list.

 ## Technology